thewirelessguy/cornerstone-foundation3/README.md

 This version of Cornerstone is based on ZURB Foundation 3.
 For a version of Cornerstone based on Foundation 4 go to https://github.com/thewirelessguy/cornerstone

-This repo is being maintained seperately from the main [Cornerstone](https://github.com/thewirelessguy/cornerstone) theme as Foundation 4 removes support for IE8.
-It won't have as many features as the main Cornerstone theme, but will receive bug fixes from time to time.
+This repo is no longer actively maintained and is only for those who really need to use Foundation 3.
+It won't have as many features as the main [Cornerstone](https://github.com/thewirelessguy/cornerstone) theme.

 ## Download

 Clone the git repo `https://github.com/thewirelessguy/cornerstone-foundation3.git` or [download the archive](https://github.com/thewirelessguy/cornerstone-foundation3/archive/master.zip).

 ## Authors